DESIRE6G/IML-CP-Proxy/exercises/README.md

 # P4 Runtime Proxy

 The goal of the P4Runtime Proxy is to create a layer between the data and control plane levels.
-Its primary purpose is to be able to rearrange and merge executive units hidden to the control plane without having to modify the control plane.
+Its primary purpose is to be able to rearrange executive units hidden to the control plane without having to modify the control plane.
 Its second purpose is that even if the data plane is rearranged, the control plane does not have to upload the various data again.

-The combination of these two goals gives us the opportunity to break down the network functionalities into small elements and instead of having to maintain a larger P4 individual program, we create smaller functions and corresponding controllers and combine them.
+The combination of these two goals gives us the opportunity to
+1) break down the network functionalities into small elements and instead of having to maintain a larger P4 individual program, we create smaller functions and corresponding controllers and combine them;
+2) break down a complex p4 program to multiple switches.
 Since the Proxy also stores the entries, when a rearrangement takes place, almost nothing is sensible from the control plane and the user side.

-## Usage
+## JSON Usage

 The proxy can be configured via a JSON file.
 In this file, you can specify mutiple mappings that configure the operation of the proxy.
-A mapping contains the target node to which we want to apply the proxy.
+A mapping contains targets and sources nodes to which we want to apply the proxy.
-We will aggregate several basic functions into this node.
+If we have multiple source and one target we will aggregate several basic functions into this node.
+If we have multiple targets and one source then we will disaggregate the P4 program.
 It also includes the corresponding P4 file and the connection data of the GRPC server.
 The proxy will connect to it and appear as a controller for the data plane.
 In addition to the target, we must specify the mapping sources and the corresponding p4 files, these sources are the functions which we want to combine.